 Still, you have to bear in mind that, in order to support that image of ruggedness, Pierre DeRoche has equipped the watch with rather large and massive lugs that may make wearing it a bit troublesome in case your wrists happen to be narrower than average ones.

 Pierre DeRoche PR representative failed to respond to my question regarding what movement exactly they used to power this new timepiece.
-However, it is known that it sports an “exclusive” complication module made by Dubois Depraz, a go-to brand when you want to make a watch with a fancy complication that neither ETA nor Sellita cares to get busy with.
-The mechanism reportedly has 48 jewels (some of which are clearly visible on the dial serving as a sort of decor), so, you see, it is a fairly complicated job that will probably be quite difficult to repair if something goes wrong.
+However, I know that it sports an “exclusive” complication module made by Dubois Depraz, a go-to brand when you want to make a watch with a fancy complication that neither ETA nor Sellita cares to get busy with.
+The mechanism reportedly has 48 jewels (some of which are visible on the dial serving as a sort of decor), so, you see, it is a fairly complicated job that will probably be difficult to repair if something goes wrong.
 If you live far away from civilization, you should probably take this fact into consideration before ordering this watch.

 UPDATE: I’ve finally received a reply to my email.
 According to Pierre DeRoche, the movement is a 100 percent “in-house development” made by Dubois Depraz.
 The list price for this year is CHF 21,000 sans VAT.

 As always, the skeletonized dial is not terrific in terms of legibility, but it still gets the jobs done with its broadsword-shaped hour and minute hands wide and contrast thanks to the chosen blue-and-white color scheme.
 The minute hand is wide enough to obstruct the small calendar aperture at 12 o’clock from time to time, but the probability that you will want to check the current date at this very movement is not that great.
 Looking from an even more positive perspective, it will also give you a rare opportunity to play Kyle Reese.
 If your performance is convincing enough, you can even give an innocent fellow citizen a heart attack, isn’t that great?

 Photos: Pierre DeRoche